srneha24/BugTracker/bug-tracker-backend/README.md

 # BUG TRACKER BACKEND

-Instructions on how to manage the backend of the project is explained below.
+Instructions on how to manage the backend of the project are given below.
 The instructions presume that you are already in the _bug-tracker-backend_ folder when you're running commands.
 So, before doing anything, naviagate to that folder by running `cd bug-tracker-backend` on your terminal.

 [Apidog Documentation](https://build-together.apidog.io)